Edo Tribe Benin Bronze Heads - Edo

 Dimensions: L:34.3in W:7.1in D:7.9in

-Benin Bronze Heads refer to a collection of exquisite brass and bronze sculptures created by the Edo people of the Kingdom of Benin, which is located in present-day Nigeria.
+Edo Tribe Benin Bronze Heads – These heads are part of a collection of exquisite brass and bronze sculptures created by the Edo people of the Kingdom of Benin, which is located in present-day Nigeria.
 These sculptures are renowned for their artistic excellence and historical significance.
 The term "Benin Bronze Heads" specifically refers to the portrait heads, but the Benin bronzes encompass a wider range of artworks, including plaques, figures, and other objects.
 The Benin Bronze Heads were created during the period of the Benin Empire, which reached its peak of power and artistic expression between the 14th and 17th centuries.
 These sculptures were primarily commissioned by the royal court to commemorate the obas (kings) and other important figures.
 They served as representations of the rulers' power, ancestry, and divine connections.

 About the Tribe